 Tenant domain ID

 The tenant domain ID for the Azure account.
 You can find the tenant domain in the Azure portal.
-Go to the application properties and select View endpoints.
-Copy the ID from the URL under Windows Azure AD Graph API Endpoint.
+Learn more in Local tenant ID and primary domain.

 Client ID